You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 3. Hanging at the Hut

-- Hut Slippers – crocs, wool clogs, slippers.
-Some huts provide these for you.
+- Hut Slippers – crocs, wool clogs, slippers, or simply just socks.

 - Snow Boots for walking to the outhouse, sauna, and checking out the views in the evening.
+Lightweight is fine, even tennis shoes seem fine.
+Typically hut care takers pack the trails down between the hut and bathroom and hut and sauna, so you won’t posthole.
 You can also skip the snow boots and tromp around in your ski boot shells if you’re packing light.
-Some huts provide snow boots, too.

-- Comfortable Lounge wear for apres ski..usually the hut is very warm, filled with people and a wood burning stove cranking heat, so you can pack lighter weight clothes, T-shirts, whatever!
+- Comfortable Lounge wear for apres ski the hut is very warm, filled with people and a wood burning stove cranking heat, so you can pack lighter weight clothes, T-shirts, whatever!

 - Headlamp with extra batteries – usually the huts have lights, but always nice to have your own for going to the outhouse or reading once your roommates are asleep.